clg-admin/openmodels_lac/docs/source/overview.rst

 What is MOMF?
 -------------

-**MOMF (Multipurpose OSeMOSYS-based Modeling Framework)** is an open-source framework designed for building comprehensive national greenhouse gas (GHG) emission models.
+**MOMF (Multipurpose OSeMOSYS-based Modeling Framework)** is an open-source framework for building national greenhouse gas (GHG) emission models that cover all IPCC sectors in a single, integrated tool.

-Energy system modeling tools typically use linear and/or non-linear optimization methods to determine least-cost capacity mixes and energy balances across modeled time horizons for given climate and development scenarios.
-This means that both a reference energy system and alternative scenarios' changes and their expected costs must be expressed through various mathematical parameters that the model uses to configure and calculate the modeled energy system.
+**The problem:** Energy system models use optimization methods to find least-cost pathways for capacity expansion and energy balances across future scenarios.
+However, translating real-world energy systems into the mathematical parameters these models require is time-consuming and error-prone—modelers must manually ensure that data is correctly formatted, units are consistent, and relationships between technologies make physical sense.

-MOMF is designed to solve this problem by introducing a programmatic modeling framework that lets the modeler focus on the physics of the energy system through intuitive Excel-based templates, while pre-processing this information into consistent, correctly formatted, dimensionally aligned, and semantically coherent OSeMOSYS model runs that can be used with any of the current solvers available.
+**The solution:** MOMF lets you define your energy system using intuitive Excel templates focused on physical relationships (e.g., fuel inputs, efficiencies, emissions factors).
+The framework then automatically generates properly structured OSeMOSYS input files.
+MOMF can be used in tandem with `MUIO <https://github.com/OSeMOSYS/MUIO>`_ and `otoole <https://otoole.readthedocs.io/>`_.

-MOMF addresses a critical gap in existing modeling tools by providing:
+**Key features:**

-1. **Full IPCC sector coverage** in a single, integrated framework
+- Full IPCC sector coverage (energy, IPPU, agriculture, LULUCF, waste)
-2. **Direct calibration** to national GHG inventories
+- Designed and built for NDC and LTS policy scenario development
-3. **Support for both NDC and LTS** policy planning
+- Compatible with all major OSeMOSYS solvers
-4. **Open-source accessibility** for Low- and Middle-Income Countries (LMICs)
+- Open-source and freely available

 Why MOMF?
 ---------